binkley/homebrewery-files/witch.md

   Whisper across distance.
 Ideal for conspiracies and quiet warnings.

 - **Minor Illusion** <br>
-  Create a sound or an image within range &mdash; perfect for tricks and stagecraft.
+  Create a sound or an image within range&mdash;perfect for tricks and stagecraft.
   A lie made visible or heard.
 A whisper in the dark, a fake door where none exists.

 - **Mold Earth** <br>